KBhardwaj-007/Product-Recommendation-System/README.md

 ## 🎯 Overview

-In the competitive e-commerce landscape, personalized recommendations are crucial for user engagement and sales.
-This project develops a sophisticated hybrid recommendation system for video games using 230,000+ Amazon reviews.
-The system combines multiple recommendation strategies to provide accurate, diverse, and personalized suggestions.
+In the highly competitive e-commerce landscape, personalized recommendations are the core engine for driving conversions.
+This project solves the personalization challenge by developing a sophisticated **Dual-Hybrid Recommendation System** for video games using 230,000+ Amazon reviews.
+The system's flagship feature is the **User-to-Item Personalized Recommender**, which uses the highly accurate SVD algorithm to predict exactly what a specific user will love.

 ### Key Objectives

-1. Build multiple recommendation models (baseline, collaborative, content-based, hybrid)
+1. **Build a Personalized User-to-Item Model** using the optimal SVD Matrix Factorization algorithm.
+2. Develop a **Dual-Hybrid Model** combining SVD prediction, content-based features, and popularity for robust suggestions.
+3. Establish a fast data pipeline from MongoDB to a trained, serialized model (`.joblib`) for near-instantaneous inference.
-2. Perform sentiment analysis on review text using ML classifiers
+4. Perform accurate sentiment analysis on review text using ML classifiers (LightGBM, XGBoost).
-3. Compare and evaluate different algorithms
-4. Deploy an interactive web application for real-time recommendations
+5. **Deploy an interactive Streamlit application** showcasing both Personalized and Item-to-Item results.

 ---

 ## ✨ Key Features

-- **Hybrid Recommendation Engine**: Combines popularity, collaborative filtering, and content-based approaches
+- **SVD-Powered Personalized Recommender**: Predicts explicit ratings for unrated products based on individual user latent factors.
+- **Dual-Hybrid Engine**: Offers two modes: **Personalized** (User-to-Item) for engagement and **Item-to-Item** for product similarity.
+- **Matrix Factorization Optimality**: SVD demonstrated superior accuracy (RMSE: 1.0823) with fast training time (Avg.
+2.72s).
-- **Sentiment Analysis**: Classifies review sentiment using RandomForest, XGBoost, and LightGBM
+- **Sentiment Analysis**: Classifies review sentiment with high-accuracy models (LightGBM F1-Score $\approx$ 0.90).
-- **Matrix Factorization**: Evaluates SVD, BaselineOnly, and NMF algorithms
+- **Fast Inference**: All matrices and the SVD model are pre-computed and saved for near-real-time performance in the web application.
-- **Interactive Web App**: Streamlit-based UI for generating recommendations
+- **Interactive Web App (3 Pages)**: Streamlit-based UI for real-time recommendation generation.
-- **Comprehensive EDA**: Visualizations and insights from 230,000+ reviews
-- **Modular Architecture**: Clean, reusable code structure
+- **Modular Architecture**: Clean separation of concerns (`mongo_connection`, `hybrid_personalized`, etc.) for scalability.
-- **Database Integration**: MongoDB for scalable data storage
-- **Performance Optimization**: Pre-computed similarity matrices for fast inference

 ---